 Burrows Pump Station Upgrade

-We will upgrade the Burrows Drainage Pump Station located on the south bank of the Nicomekl River, west of Highway 15.
-This pump station controls flooding to support agriculture by draining the stormwater that reaches the Burrows Ditch into the Nicomekl River during heavy rain periods.
+We completed upgrades to the Burrows Drainage Pump Station located on the south bank of the Nicomekl River, west of Highway 15.
+The pump station controls flooding to support the surrounding agricultural lands.
+It does this by draining the stormwater that reaches the Burrows Ditch into the Nicomekl River during heavy rain periods.

 What Will This Project Achieve?

-Upgrades to this pump station and surrounding infrastructure will help:
+Upgrades to the pump station and surrounding infrastructure will help:

 - Accommodate regional ground subsidence (gradual lowering of the ground).